relay-tools/react-router-relay/README.md

 );
 ```

-If your route requires parameters from the location query or state, you can specify them respectively on the `queryParams` or `stateParams` props on the `<Route>`. `react-router-relay` will then add those parameters to the Relay route:
+If your route requires parameters from the location query or state, you can specify them respectively on the `queryParams` or `stateParams` props on the `<Route>`.
+URL and query parameters will be strings, while missing query and state parameters will be `null`.

+If you need to convert or initialize these parameters, you can do so with `prepareParams`, which has the same signature and behavior as `prepareVariables` on a Relay container, except that it also receives the React Router route object as an argument.

+Additionally, you can use route parameters as variables on your containers:

 ```js
 class WidgetList extends React.Component { /* ... */ }